Root canal treatment: Endodontic retreatment

 Endodontic treatment may fail for many reasons: one common reason for failure is inadequate chemomechanical debridement of the root canal.
 This may be due to poor endodontic access, missed anatomy or inadequate shaping of the canal, particularly in the apical third of the root canal, also due to the difficulty of reaching the accessory canals which are minute canals that extend in from the pulp to the periodontium in a random direction.
 They are mostly found in the apical third of the root.

 Exposure of the obturation material to the oral environment may mean the gutta-percha is contaminated with oral bacteria.
 If complex and expensive restorative dentistry is contemplated then ideally the contaminated gutta percha would be replaced in a retreatment procedure to minimise the risk of failure.

 The type of bacteria found within a failed canal may differ from the normal infected tooth.
 Enterococcus faecalis and/or other facultative enteric bacteria or Pseudomonas sp. are found in this situation.

 Endodontic retreatment is technically demanding; it can be a time-consuming procedure, as meticulous care is required by the dentist.
 Retreatment cases are typically referred to a specialist endodontist.
 Use of an operating microscope or other magnification may improve outcomes.

 Currently, there is no strong evidence favoring surgical or non-surgical retreatment of periapical lesions.
 However, studies have reported that patients experience more pain and swelling after surgical retreatment compared to non-surgical.
 When comparing surgical techniques, the use of ultrasonic devices may improve healing after retreatment.
 Application of nanomotor implants have been proposed to achieve thorough disinfection of the dentine.
 There is no evidence that the use of antibiotics after endodontic retreatment prevents post-operative infection.

-Instruments and equipment used

-Since 2000 there have been great innovations in the art and science of root canal therapy.
-Dentists now must be educated on the current concepts in order to optimally perform a root canal procedure.
-Root canal therapy has become more automated and can be performed faster thanks in part to machine-driven rotary technology and more advanced root canal filling methods.
-Many root canal procedures are done in one dental visit which may last for around 1–2 hours.
-Newer technologies are available (e.g. cone-beam CT scanning) that allow more efficient, scientific measurements to be taken of the dimensions of the root canal, however, the use of CT scanning in endodontics has to be justified.
-Many dentists use dental loupes to perform root canal therapy, and the consensus is that procedures performed using loupes or other forms of magnification (e.g. a surgical microscope) are more likely to succeed than those performed without them.
-Although general dentists are becoming versed in these advanced technologies, they are still more likely to be used by root canal specialist (known as endodontists).

-Laser root canal procedures are a controversial innovation.
-Lasers may be fast but have not been shown to thoroughly disinfect the whole tooth, and may cause damage to the tooth.